Stable Restoration and Separation of Approximately Sparse Signals: Application Examples

 \paragraph{Discussion of the results}

-\fref{fig:scratch} shows results of the corruption and recovery procedure along with the associated MSE values.
-For BP restoration, we see that the recovered image has an MSE of $-29.2$\,dB and well approximates the ground truth.
-For BP separation, the MSE improves over the corrupted image, but in parts where large areas of the image are corrupted, blind removal of scratches fails.
-Hence, knowing the locations of the sparse corruptions leads to a significant advantage in terms of MSE and is therefore highly desirable for sparsity-based in-painting methods.
+Figure~\ref{fig:scratch} shows results of the corruption and recovery procedures along with the associated SNR values.
+For the DCT--identity pair, we see that the recovered image has an SNR of $30.3$\,dB for BP restoration (see \fref{fig:scratch3}) and well approximates the ground truth; this is a result of the DCT and identity basis being incoherent (with $\cohm\approx0.004$), as reflected by the recovery condition~\fref{eq:BPREScondition}.
+For BP separation (see \fref{fig:scratch4}), the recovery SNR improves by $5.1$\,dB over the corrupted image, but in parts where large areas of the image are corrupted, blind removal of scratches fails to recover the corrupted entries.
+Hence, knowing the locations of the sparse corruptions leads to a significant advantage in terms of SNR and is highly desirable for sparsity-based in-painting applications.

+\fref{fig:scratch} furthermore shows the recovery performance for pairs of matrices that improve sparsification of the image or interference component (compared to the DCT or identity) but have larger mutual coherence.
+Concretely, the results in Figures~\ref{fig:scratch5} and \ref{fig:scratch6} assume that the scratches are sparse in the DWT basis.
+Since the DWT is more coherent ($\cohm\approx0.011$) to the DCT than the DCT--identity pair ($\cohm\approx0.004$), we obtain slightly worse recovery SNR.
+In the case of using the DWT to sparsify the image and the identity basis to sparsify the scratches, the recovery procedure fails for both BP-RES and BP-SEP.
+The reason is the high coherence between the DWT and identity basis, i.e., $\cohm\approx0.432$, as reflected by the recovery conditions \fref{eq:BPREScondition} and \fref{eq:BPSEPcondition}.

-We finally note that the recovery conditions \fref{eq:DRcondition}, \fref{eq:BPREScondition}, and \fref{eq:BPSEPcondition} turn out to be useful in practice as they show that the dictionary \dicta must both \begin{inparaenum}[i)] \item \emph{sparsify} the signal to be recovered and \item be \emph{incoherent} with the interference dictionary \dictb. \end{inparaenum} Note that the second requirement is satisfied for the DCT--Identity pair used here, whereas other transform bases typically used to sparsify images (i.e., to satisfy the first requirement), such as wavelet bases, exhibit high mutual coherence with the identity basis.
-Hence, our recovery guarantees help to identify good dictionary pairs for a variety of restoration and separation problems.
+Therefore, we conclude that the proposed recovery conditions \fref{eq:DRcondition}, \fref{eq:BPREScondition} help to identify good dictionary pairs for a variety of sparsity-based restoration and separation problems.
+In particular, they show that the dictionary \dicta must both \begin{inparaenum}[(i)] \item \emph{sparsify} the signal to be recovered and \item be \emph{incoherent} with the interference dictionary \dictb. \end{inparaenum} Note that the second requirement is satisfied for the DCT--identity pair, whereas other transform bases typically used to sparsify images (i.e., to satisfy only the first requirement), such as DWT bases, exhibit high mutual coherence with the identity basis.